 Of course, for some people, making a vow to stop producing garbage is extremely difficult or next to impossible.

-At some point in our lives, most of us are still going to produce some waste, and this is where eco-friendly trash bags come in.
+At some point in our lives, most of us are still going to produce some waste, and this is where biodegradable and compostable garbage bags come in.
 Being ‘greenish’ is still a lot better than being not green after all.

 See Related: 10 Best Conservation Posters: Earth, Water & Energy